-7 Things to Watch on Netflix Canada While You Wait for The Crown Season Three
+7 Things to Watch on Netflix Canada After You’ve Binged The Crown Season Three

 What’s a royal watcher to do in the days leading up to The Crown season three?
 These binge-worthy shows provide the ultimate stopgap until we get our first full episode of Olivia Colman as Her Royal Highness.